 Word of Caution: Try to avoid falling down with your bike because Rouser 135 is so heavy.
 You may not be able to erect it on your own.
 The best advice I can give is to avoid traveling in a bad terrain such as mud, gravel, sand, flooded streets, etc.

-If you need to choose between a short route with a bad terrain and a slightly longer one that is concrete, I suggest selecting the latter option.
-Running continuously at full speed is better time-wise and fuel-wise than running with interruption at low gear.
+If you need to choose between a short route with bad terrain and a slightly longer one that is concrete, I suggest selecting the latter option.
+Running continuously at full speed is better time-wise and fuel-wise than running with an interruption at low gear.

 There are times when you cannot avoid going through a bad terrain.
 In this case, you need to exercise extreme caution.
 Make sure you move slowly, preferably at second gear.
 This is because the tire of Rouser is designed for city-street travel, not for off-road applications.

 Concerning the bike’s height drawback, even if you don’t have a sturdy body as I do, it is easy to handle the bike as long as you are tall enough.
 This is how you are going to find out if your height is good enough for the motorcycle.
 If you can tiptoe the ground with both feet while sitting on your bike at rest, that is still an ideal situation.
 You are sure to control your bike easily in no time.